imjoy-team/ImJoy/docs/docs/development.md

 ## Deployment

 ### Plugins without new dependencies
 If the pluging does not depend on libraries or module written by yourself, you can just uploade the html file of your plugin to a Github repository.
 To share with other, you can copy the link pointing to the `raw` file (this links to the unprocessed versions of the file).
 This url can then be used to install the plugin oin ImJoy: press the `+ Plugins` button and add the the url in the field `Install plugin from url`.

 If you want to contribute your plugin to the ImJoy central plugin repository, so users can directly install from the plugin store shown on ImJoy.io, you need to send a pull request to the repository.
 More details about that: [ImJoy-Plugins repository].

 ### Plugins with dependencies
 If your plugin depends on non-standard libraries and modules, and you have to provid them with your plugin.
-You need to upload those libraries and modules to a github [gist](https://gist.github.com/) or repository, and link them in the plugin code.
+You can upload those libraries and modules to a [gist](https://gist.github.com/), a GitHub repository, or Dropbox  and link them in the plugin code.

  * for JavaScript plugins with extra dependencies, you need to create a [gist](https://gist.github.com/) or repository on Github named with the plugin name, and upload the plugin file together with other javascript files.
 In the plugin file, you can use `importScripts(url_to_your_js_file)` function to use this libraries.
 However, due to a restriction of Github, you can't use the url of github directly, you need to copy the url of your javascript file, and convert it with [RawGit](https://rawgit.com/).
  * for Python plugins with extra dependencies, you need to create a `setup.py` file to wrap the plugin as a pip module, create a [gist](https://gist.github.com/) or repository on Github named with the plugin name, and upload the plugin file together with your python modules.
 Now add the github link to `requirements` in `<config>` of your plugin.
 The github link should be formated to something like: `git+https://github.com/oeway/ImJoy-Python#egg=imjoy`, you can test with the `pip install ...` command to see if you can install your module.